nmoroze/tclint/docs/configuration.md

 line-length = 100
 # maximum allowed number of consecutive blank lines. defaults to 2.
 max-blank-lines = 1
-# whether to allow values of set blocks to be aligned. defaults to false.
-allow-aligned-sets = true
 # whether to require indenting of "namespace eval" blocks. defaults to true.
 indent-namespace-eval = false
 # whether to expect a single space (true) or no spaces (false) surrounding the contents of a braced expression or script argument.